samsquire/ideas4/README.md

-# 197. For loop servers, buffered for loops, pauseable schedulable loops, assignable loops, loops methods
+# 197. For loop servers, buffered for loops, pauseable schedulable loops, assignable loops, looping over methods

+We can be inspired by methods being message passing.

-Writing a multithreaded multisocket server that listens to multiple sockets should be as simple as writing the following:
+Imagine if writing a multithreaded multisocket server that listens to multiple sockets in parallel being easy?
+The following code:

+ * Creates 5 number `recv` and 5 `send` worker threads.
+ * When the `recv` socket receives a message, it communicates with the `send` worker thread to send a message to all the connected sockets.
+ * When a connection is created, a message is sent to both the recv and send threads.
+Which then set up loops for processing messages sent or received.
+ * Loops communicate by communicating by method calls.
+Method calls are pseudo messages that receive arguments.
+ * An example of easier multithreaded multisocket programming.

 ```
 loops = []
 thread_count = 5
 connected_sockets = []
+send_servers = []
 schedule {
+ for (int i = 0 ; i < thread_count; i++) {
+   for message in connect(socket, socketno):
+     send_server = for message in send(socketno, buf):
+           for send_server in send_servers:
+              for send_server in server:
+                 send(socketno, buf)
+     send_servers.append(send_server)
+ }
  for (int i = 0 ; i < thread_count; i++) {
    loops.append {
      per_thread_sockets = []